NicholasSynovic/research_ai-usage-in-science/README.md

 ## About

-This repository contains the source code to automatically search and filter for Natural Science publications from Nature, PLOS, and Science using OpenAlex.
+This repository contains the source code to automatically search and filter for Natural Science publications from Nature and PLOS using OpenAlex.
 It also includes all of our code to capture and parse the metadata, as well as bulk download open-access articles from Nature and PLOS.
 Finally, it also includes the code to run an automated analysis of our study on arbiturary papers using pre-trained foundational reasoning and non-reasoning large language models